iwilare/dinaturality/ARTIFACT-README.md

 2. Install the [`agda-categories`](https://github.com/agda/agda-categories) library `v0.2.0`.
 3. Install the [`agda-stdlib`](https://github.com/agda/agda-stdlib) library `v2.0`.
 4. Run `agda --html --html-dir=html/ --highlight-occurrences --safe All.agda +RTS -M16G`.
-5. Browse the formalization, starting from the `All.agda` file.
+5. The build is successful if the above command successfuly terminates.
+The formalization files can be browsed interactively in the `html/` folder, starting from the `All.agda` file.

 # Description